Frequently Asked Questions

 Some of the measures include:

 CSIRO understands that trees are highly valued by the local community and will try and avoid tree removal where possible.
-CSIRO is currently investigating a small number of significant trees which are on-site.
-The company is liaising with the City of Greater Geelong and is engaging the services of an independent arborist to help with this project.
-Fences have been erected around the trees to protect them.
+We have liaised with the City of Greater Geelong and have engaged the services of an independent arborist to help with this project.
+Fences have been erected around some of the trees to protect them.
 We will update you on any outcomes.

-There will be traffic and heavy vehicle movements during the works.
+There was significant heavy vehicle movement during the establishment phase of the current works, which has now predominantly ceased.
 Our main aim is to ensure heavy vehicles take the shortest route to major roads to minimise impacts on local traffic.
-It is planned for trucks to enter and exit the site via a dedicated entrance on Colac Road.
+Trucks enter and exit the site via a dedicated entrance on Colac Road.

 We will have traffic management located at the gate located along Colac Road (as required) to ensure trucks and site vehicles can safely enter and exit the site.